The Impact of a Coalition: Assessing the Likelihood of Voter Influence in Large Elections: Introduction

-Consequently, there is a large body of literature on understanding the influence of voters using {\em average-case} analysis, especially for coaliational manipulation.
-Since the pioneering works by Pazner and Wesley~\citet{Pazner1978:Cheatproofness} and by Peleg~\citet{Peleg1979:Note} in the 1970's, much of the literature has focused on characterizing the asymptotic likelihood for randomly generated votes to be coalitional manipulable, as the number of voters $n\ra\infty$.
-Previous work has established an $O(\frac{1}{\sqrt n})$ upper bound for many commonly-studied voting rules by a coalition of constantly many manipulators, under the i.i.d.~uniform distribution over all linear orders, known as the {\em Impartial Culture (IC)} in social choice.
-On the other hand, the quantitative Gibbard-Satterthwaite theorems, e.g.,~\citep{Friedgut2011:A-quantitative,Mossel2015:A-quantitative}, established an $\Omega(\frac{1}{n^{67}})$ lower bound for a single manipulator under all voting rules that are constantly far away from dictatorships, under IC.
+Consequently, there is a large body of literature on understanding the influence of voters using {\em average-case} analysis, especially for $\cm$.
+Since the pioneering works by~\citet{Pazner1978:Cheatproofness} and~\citet{Peleg1979:Note} in the 1970's, much of the literature has focused on characterizing the asymptotic likelihood for randomly generated votes to be coalitional manipulable for a fixed number of alternatives, as the number of voters $n\ra\infty$.
+Previous work has established an $O(\frac{1}{\sqrt n})$ upper bound for many commonly-studied voting rules by a coalition of constantly many manipulators, under the i.i.d.~uniform distribution, known as the {\em Impartial Culture (IC)} in social choice.
+As for the lower bound, for a single manipulator w.r.t.~IC, \citet{Slinko2002:Asymptotic} proved an $\Omega(\frac{1}{\sqrt n})$ lower bound under the plurality rule, and the quantitative Gibbard-Satterthwaite theorems, e.g.,~\citep{Friedgut2011:A-quantitative,Mossel2015:A-quantitative}, established an $\Omega(\frac{1}{n^{67}})$ lower bound for a single manipulator under all voting rules that are constantly far away from dictatorships. \citet{Xia2023:Semi-Random} proved an $\Omega(\frac{B}{\sqrt n})$ lower bound for an arbitrary coalition size $1\le B\le \sqrt n$ under any Condorcet consistent rule.
+Nevertheless, no matching bound was known for any non-Condorcet-consistent rules (except plurality) with $B=1$, or for any rule with a variable coalition size $B$.
+See Section~\ref{sec:related-work} for more related work and discussions.
+The key research question is:

-To the best of our knowledge, the only known matching lower bound is the $\Omega(\frac{1}{\sqrt n})$ bound for a single manipulator under the plurality rule~\citep{Slinko2002:Asymptotic}.
-Little is known for arbitrary sizes of the coalition, other means of coalitional influence, such as margin of victory ($\mov$), vote controls, and bribery~\citep{Faliszewski2016:Control}, and/or other statistical models for generating votes.
-Specifically, IC has been widely criticized of being unrealistic (see, e.g., \citep[p.~30]{Nurmi1999:Voting}, \citep[p.~104]{Gehrlein2006:Condorcets}, and~\citep{Lehtinen2007:Unrealistic}), which means that the conclusions drawn under IC may only have limited implications in practice.
-See Section~\ref{sec:related-work} for more discussions.
-Therefore, the following question remains largely open.